75lb/app-usage-stats/README.md

 <a name="module_app-usage-stats"></a>

 ## app-usage-stats
-A convention for tracking javascript application usage.
+A convention for tracking javascript application usage, making full use of [custom dimensions and metrics](https://support.google.com/analytics/answer/2709828?hl=en&ref_topic=2709827).

 **Example**
 ```js